vanangamudi/newspaper-crawler-scripts/README.md

 # newspaper-crawler-scripts
-set of scripts for crawling newspaper websites primarily for tamil news
+set of scripts for crawling newspaper websites.

+## Contribute
+Scripts for more news websites are welcome.
+Please save the text scraped in UTF-8 encoding.

 ## Todo
 [ ] Extract common code into a decorator